 We know that we learn better when we learn while interacting with others.
 Collaborative learning focuses on building collaborations and encouraging interaction among learners, their peers, instructors, and other experts of the field.
 Collaborative learning need not necessarily be offline; in fact, online social networking plays an important role in connecting a diverse and global workforce.
 Social learning platforms like discussion boards, chat rooms, messengers, etc., are present in most Learning Management Systems, encouraging employees to discuss and share ideas and opinions.

 Connecting over social media platforms like Facebook, Twitter, and LinkedIn too gives employees opportunities to get the latest information on trending subjects.
-Collaborative learning provides that essential human element which is often missing in online training.

 5. Custom eLearning